Takuya Nagase: Shogi professional

 Nagase successfully defended his Ōza title in October 2020 by defeating Toshiaki Kubo in the 68th Ōza title match 3 games to 2.
 The win also meant that Nagase satisfied the criteria for promotion to 9-dan.

 Nagase challenged the reigning Ōshō Akira Watanabe for the 70th Ōshō title in January to March 2021, but lost the match 4 games to 2.

 In September–October 2021, Nagase successfully defended his Ōza title by defeating Kazuki Kimura 3 games to 1.

 In June–July 2022, Nagase challenged Sōta Fujii for the 93rd Kisei title, but lost the match 3 games to 1.
 Later that same year, Nagase successfully defended his Ōza title by defeating Toyoshima 3 games to 1 in the 70th Ōza match (August–October 2022).

 In October 2023, Nagase was defeated by in the 71st Ōza title match (August–October 2023), losing 3 games to 1.

 In February 2024, Nagase and met yet again, this time in the championship game of the 17th Asahi Cup Open, with Nagase coming out victorious to win the tournament for the first time.

 In September 2024, Nagase challenged in 72nd Ōza title match in a rematch of the previous year, but Nagase lost the match 3 games to none.

 In January–March 2025, Nagase challenged for the 74th Ōshō title, but lost the match 4 games to 1.
 Nagase and Fujii met once again in 83rd Meijin title match (April–May 2025), with Fujii defending his Meijin crown by a score of 4 games to 1.
 Nagase and Fujii met in a major title match for a third time in 2025, with Nagase challenging Fujii for the Ōi Title, but lost the 66th Ōi Title Match (July–September 2025) 4 games to 2.

+In January 2026, Nagase challenged Fujji for Ōshō title yet again and was actually leading the 75th Ōshō Title Match (January–March 2026) 3 games to 1 before Fujii came back to win the final three games and defend his title.